2023 Best Communication & Journalism Schools in Virginia

 Top 10 Best Communication & Journalism Schools

-Our analysis found James Madison University to be the best school for communication and journalism students who want to pursue a degree in Virginia.
-JMU is a very large public school located in the small city of Harrisonburg.
+Our 2023 rankings named James Madison University the best school in Virginia for communication and journalism students.
+JMU is a very large public school located in the city of Harrisonburg.

 After completing their degree, communication and journalism graduates from JMU carry an average student debtload of $21,500.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $440.